hg-pyun/plate-cli/README.md

 ```

 ## How to Use
-Basically, open the terminal. and write down boilerplate name.
+Basically, open the terminal and write down boilerplate name.
 When you use 'plate' command, the cli setup boilerplate your working directory.
 ```
 $ plate <boilerplate>
 ```